Nuke5150/Sterling-University-Lore/writing/global-writing-style.md

 If the answer is no, continue following the current character.

+When a scene has reached a natural stopping point, allow it to end.

+Do not keep conversations alive unnecessarily.

+Do not revisit unfinished dialogue after a time skip.

+Treat scene transitions as genuine changes in time and place.

+If days or weeks pass, previous minor interactions are assumed to have concluded unless explicitly continued.

 The absence of another major character is often the most realistic outcome.